KnutAM/AbaqusRolloverSimulation/doc/source/using_script.rst

    *  "SIDE1_SET" should contain all nodes on the face at z=0
    *  "SIDE2_SET" should contain all nodes on the face at z=L where L is the length of the rail.
+   *  "RAIL_CONTACT_SET" should contain the face where potential contact with the wheel can occur.
    *  If present, "SYMMETRY" should contain all nodes on the symmetry face at x=0